New Android 4.0 Ice Cream Sandwich Features That Make Your Phone a Joy to Use

-A complete and harmonious combination of two substances can create a complete and beautiful result.
+A complete and harmonious combination of two substances can create a finished and beautiful result.
 In like manner, the natural sweetness of Android 3.0 Honeycomb and the crispy layers of Android 2.3 Gingerbread have resulted in a new, tastier treat for Android smartphones and Android tablets–Android 4.0 Ice Cream Sandwich.

 Google has been aiming to unite the multiple Android versions into just one version so that one and only one Android runs on whatever device–be it an Android smartphone, Android tablet, Android portable media player, Android TV, Android watch, or wherever else the little green robot can make waves.

 What glad tidings does Android 4.0 Ice Cream Sandwich (ICS) bring to its users?
 What better experiences can we expect from it?
-Read on to know more about how Android 4.0 Ice Cream Sandwich is being true to Google’s description of it: “the best Android we’ve ever made yet.”
+Read on to know more about how Android 4.0 Ice Cream Sandwich is being actual to Google’s description of it: “the best Android we’ve ever made yet.”

 Instant Screenshots with Button Press